explosion/spaCy/docs/guide/overview.rst

 What and Why
 ------------

-spaCy is a lightning-fast, full-cream NLP tokenizer, tightly coupled to a global vocabulary store.
+spaCy is a lightning-fast, full-cream NLP tokenizer and lexicon.

 Most tokenizers give you a sequence of strings.
 That's barbaric.
 Giving you strings invites you to compute on every *token*, when what